KalanaRatnayake/Multi-robot-mapping/README.md

-The main Xaviour system has been divided into two subsystems according to its purpose,
+The main system has been divided into two subsystems according to its purpose,

 1. Robot
 2. BaseStation